-"We are in close contact with the British Transport Police who are urgently investigating this incident,” London Mayor Sadiq Khan posted on Twitter.
+London Mayor Sadiq Khan, on Twitter, said his office was in "close contact with the British Transport Police who are urgently investigating this incident.

 "My heart goes out to the families of the three people killed at Loughborough Junction station this morning,” he added.

-Train traffic in the area has been delayed as police are on scene to investigate.
+Train traffic in the area had been delayed as police were on scene to investigate.